Pedrothebusdriver/vinted-ai-cloud/docs/actions_for_pete.md

 1. Decide the API key string you want (e.g., `UPLOAD_KEY=abc123`).
 2. DM it to us or create a file `~/secrets/upload_key.txt` with just that value.
+3. Confirm whether the PI will continue to run on your home IP or move to the mini PC so we point the app + web form at the right host.
-3. We will configure the Pi service to require `X-Upload-Key: <value>` and update the Shortcut/Web forms accordingly.
+4. We will configure the Pi service to require `X-Upload-Key: <value>` and update the Shortcut/Web forms accordingly.

 (If you already created a key, just confirm it’s `X-Upload-Key` so we can align docs + code.)